"Knead" by Mary Lynn Owen; Directed by David de Vries

 Mary Lynn Owen performs her one-person show "Knead"

-"Knead" has been in development since 2015 and receives its World Premiere at the Alliance Theatre in 2018.
+"Knead" was developed in 2015 and received its World Premiere at the Alliance Theatre in 2018.
 A beautifully written essay about her brother sparked an idea of building a series of family stories into a drama.
 Mary Lynn's love of bread baking and the connection it provided to her mother emerged as the glue for these different tales, along with challenging notion of actually trying to bake bread on stage in real time.
-"Knead" received a Reiser Lab grant to continue developing the work under the aegis of the Alliance Theatre, and after its showcase presentation, was slotted into the 2018-2019 season.
-Composer and frequent collaborator Kendall Simpson provides the poignant and evocative music; Joe Futral designed the lights, April Andrews the costumes and Ann Beyersdorfer the Scenic Design.
+Composer and frequent collaborator Kendall Simpson provided the poignant and evocative music; Joe Futral designed the lights, April Andrews the costumes and Ann Beyersdorfer the Scenic Design.
 Stage Management by lark hackshaw.

 Listen to an interview about the play on City Lights with Lois Reitzes